 After running in New York for the past two years, Refinery29’s Instagrammable 29Rooms finally made its way to L.A. at the end of 2017.
-The exhibit only ran for two weekends in December so if you missed out, don’t fret because word on the street is that they’ll be back this year!
+I spent $19 on tickets and here is my 29Rooms review!

 So What Is 29Rooms?